Financial Well-Being Program

 - Peer Mentors

-Anna Fleig is a second-year student originally from Seattle, Washington, but has lived under the beautiful Carolina skies for the last fifteen years.
+Anna Fleig is a third-year student originally from Seattle, Washington, but has lived under the beautiful Carolina skies for the last fifteen years.
 She completed her undergraduate work in 2014 with a degree in Religious Studies and Philosophy.
 Prior to re-entering the academic world, she worked in Accounting and Finance for 17 years, most recently with a regional real estate company.
 She hopes to help others understand and navigate their personal finances in a way that empowers them to create and sustain a balanced approach toward financial health.